Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 Cloth badge- The Camping and Caravanning Club.
 Post 1983.
 86mm diameter

-Car grill badges were also produced by The Camping Club and their later incarnations however those fall outside the scope of this list.
+Car grill and motorcycle badges were also produced by The Camping Club and their later incarnations however those mostly fall outside the scope of this list.
 Also not listed here are the plethora of small plastic badges produced by the District Associations for sometimes extremely limited attendance meets, these could include district rallies or even dinner meets for a handful of members.

 A framed ‘club and badge history’ was produced by SMT Associates as a limited edition retail product for the Camping and Caravanning Club on the occasion of their centenary in 2001.
 This contained nine reproduced badges.
 Each of these is included in the above listing.